Young Lust (song)

-"Young Lust" is a song by the English rock band Pink Floyd, released in 1979.
+"Young Lust" is a song by the English rock band Pink Floyd, released in November 1979.
 It is the ninth track on the band's eleventh studio album The Wall (1979).
 The lyrics to the song are about the band throwing themselves into the headlong of hedonism, sex, drugs, and rock and roll.

 Composition

 "Young Lust" is a blues-inflected hard rock number in E minor, approximately 3 minutes, 25 seconds in length.
-The song was composed by David Gilmour, who also provided lead vocals with background vocals from Roger Waters during the chorus, who wrote the lyrics.
+The song was composed by David Gilmour, who also provided lead vocals with backing vocals from Roger Waters during the chorus, who wrote the lyrics.
 The lyrics are about a "rock-and-roll refugee" seeking casual sex to relieve the tedium of touring.
 It is one of a number of Pink Floyd songs in which Gilmour plays bass guitar and one of three songs Gilmour co-wrote for The Wall.
 On the album, the preceding song, "Empty Spaces", ends with an abrupt transition into "Young Lust".

 An extended 7" single version was released in Italy, South Africa and Rhodesia.
 It was 3:58 in length and included a 12-bar instrumental intro with a simple 16-beat drum rhythm that leads into an 8-bar guitar intro.
 The final 32-bar outro is unobscured by the phone call that is on the album version.